stepan1010/yawp/README.md

 Yet Another Weather Plugin is a WordPress plugin which allows you to retrive weather information from openweathermap.org and display it on your website.

+Changelog
+====

+#### 1.1

+Settings page reorganized and improved.
+Current city openweathermap id is now visible in the settings page.
+Can now edit widget's style from the settings page.

+#### 1.0

+Initial plugin release.

 FAQ
 ====